-Below, we give you an insider’s guide to the best spots to stay, play, eat and drink (and of course, where to catch a glimpse of a couple of good ole ghosts) for the full Savannah experience you won’t find in your tourist guide.
+Savannah, Georgia is teeming with stories, culture, a thriving culinary culture, and real life haunted mansions.
+Below, we give you an insider’s guide to the best spots to stay, play, eat and drink—or catch a glimpse of a couple of good ole ghosts—for the full experience you won’t find in your tourist guide.

 WHERE TO STAY

 THE PERRY LANE HOTEL